1723-93. He was of Scottish descent.

 Exchanging with Captain William Peere Williams into the far speedier but twenty year-old Venus 36, Captain Ferguson was sent with Commodore William Hotham’s reinforcements to Barbados from New York in November 1778.
 Prior to the Battle of St. Lucia on 15 December the Venus was detailed to silence an enemy battery during the initial landings.
 She subsequently captured the American privateer Governor Trumbull on 6 March 1779 after an hour’s engagement and performed excellent service at the Battle of Martinique on 17 April 1780.

 From May 1780 Ferguson commanded the Intrepid 64 in the Leeward Islands campaign in succession to the late Captain Henry St. John, capturing the privateer Retaliation on 14 June.
 He then joined the Terrible 74 in July, sailing with fleet to North America and upon its return to the Leeward Islands being present at the capture of St. Eustatius on 3 February 1781.
-The Terrible was barely engaged at the action off Martinique on 29 April and shortly afterwards Ferguson resigned the command and returned to England to be temporarily replaced by Captain Richard Bickerton.
+The Terrible was barely engaged at the Battle of Fort Royal on 29 April and shortly afterwards Ferguson resigned the command and returned to England to be temporarily replaced by Captain Richard Bickerton.

 He ended the war in command of the recommissioned Egmont 74 from June 1782, serving in the Channel and at the relief of Gibraltar on 18 October.
 After returning to England the Egmont was placed under orders for the West Indies but in the event the peace arrived beforehand and Ferguson again resigned his command.